-NKC Projects Private Limited (NPPL) was incorporated on July 14, 2003, by the Late Dharmbir Singh and Mr. Naresh Kumar.
-It was initially involved in constructing residential, commercial and industrial buildings, water treatment plants, concrete drain, roads and highways, expressways, bridges, culverts, storm water drains, etc., on an EPC model of business.
-At present, the company is focused on executing road projects primarily for the NHAI.
-It has also entered in the developmental business and has taken up HAM projects from the NHAI.
-At present, NPPL has six HAM projects in its order book, out of which one has achieved PCOD, four are under construction and one is awaiting its appointed date.
+NKC Projects Private Limited (NPPL) was incorporated on July 14, 2003 by the Late Dharmbir Singh and Mr. Naresh Kumar.
+It initially constructed residential, commercial and industrial buildings, water treatment plants, concrete drain, roads and highways, expressways, bridges, culverts, storm water drains, etc, on EPC model of business.
+At present, the company is focused towards executing road projects primarily for the National Highways Authority of India (NHAI).
+It has also entered into developmental projects in the road sector and has taken up hybrid annuity mode (HAM) projects from the NHAI.
+Currently, NPPL has six HAM projects in its order book, out of which three have achieved COD/ PCOD and the balance three are under construction.